 How to Make the Puff Pastry

 Now we're ready to start rolling.
-The dough and the butter should be the same temperature.
-The original recipe calls for it to me at 40 degrees F, but I find it easier to roll if they are both between 50-55 degrees F. When the butter is around 40 degrees it cracks and breaks apart on me as I am rolling it out the first time.
+The dough and the butter should be at the same temperature.
+The original recipe calls for it to be at 40 degrees F, but I find it easier to roll if they are both between 50-55 degrees F. When the butter is around 40 degrees it cracks and breaks apart on me as I am rolling it out the first time.

 After the butter is encased in the dough, lightly tap it with a rolling pin to help the butter adhere to the dough.
 You are now ready to do your first rolling and folding.
 Roll the dough out to an 18 x 8-inch rectangle.
 When you roll start at one end and do a continuous roll to the end.
 Have a ruler on hand to measure the dough as you get closer to the full length.
 I use my Dough-EZ rolling mat because the dough doesn't stick as much and I use less flour.
-A large silpat also works.
+A large Silpat also works.

-The rolling and folding is repeated six times, and the dough is chilled each time from 30 minutes to overnight.
+The rolling and folding are repeated six times, and the dough is chilled each time from 30 minutes to overnight.
 Once the dough is complete it is ready to be used for your favorite dessert.
 Store the refrigerator tightly wrapped in plastic wrap.